 7. Socks - $14.50 / £14.50 (J Crew) - one of my default stocking stuffers, J Crew socks are so soft and comfy that I bagged some for myself last year too.

 8. Titanium hip flask - $160 (Snow Peak) - super light and strong, titanium won't add metallic taste to this rather dashing flask's contents.9.
 Steam gift card - a given for anyone who plays video games, which is 95% of the men I know.

 10. Lightning bolt ankle reflectors - $16 - will make him go faster.
 Probably.

 11. Seiko chronograph SNDA65 watch - $120 (Amazon) - great looking, very accurate, pretty much bomb-proof and not a bad price at all.

-13. Petzl head torch - from $20 (REI) - I once lost my Petzl torch just before the first big snow storm back in Chicago.
+12. Petzl head torch - from $20 (Amazon) - I once lost my Petzl torch just before the first big snow storm one winter in Chicago.
 When the last manky pile of snow melted from the edge of the sidewalk, there it was, sitting right where I'd dropped it months earlier.
-It still worked, which I think says more than a little something about the engineering in these things.
+It still worked, which I think says a lot about the engineering.